|Year 1||Year 2||Year 3|

 The following costs will not be included in Project GO Funding: personal spending money, personal travel, costs for obtaining a passport, medication, and expenses for dependents.

 Please Note: Project GO participants planning to travel abroad MUST have a valid U.S. passport in their possession no later than 90 days before anticipated travel date.
 Many destinations require student visas, which take additional processing time.
 For further information, visit our FAQs.

 There are no language prerequisites for first year Indonesian.
+Year 2 Indonesian requires two semesters of prior language study and Year 3 Indonesian requires four semesters of prior language study or the equivalent.
+Placement tests will occur on the first day of class to ensure scorrect placement.
 All levels of Indonesian are intensive and worth 8 college credits, covering two semesters of language study in one summer and focusing on speaking, listening, reading, and writing.
-By the end of the course, students should be proficient enough at speaking, listening, and reading to achieve ILR 1 or ILR 1+ depending on retention and prior language experience.
+By the end of the course, students should be proficient enough at speaking, listening, and reading and can expect to achieve ILR 1 or ILR 1+ depending on retention and prior language experience.

-Indonesian is an extremly fun and relatively easy language to learn.
-Past participants have completed the program with proficient speaking skills and confidence in their Indonesian language ability, in addition to enjoying all that the Madison area has to offer in the summer.
+Indonesian is an extremely fun and relatively easy language to learn.
+Past participants have completed the program with proficient speaking skills and confidence in their Indonesian language ability, in addition to enjoying all that Madison and the surrounding area has to offer in the summer.
+Read about one past student's experience by clicking here.
 Be a trendsetter and take Indonesian -- you will be glad you did!